e0425705/ip/README.md

    	save - this saves the current list bye - this terminates the program
    --------------------------------------------------------------------------------------------

    This help list is the same as the one printed out when you first run the program.
    3. By inputting "done x", this marks the task at x in the list as done.
 An example is:

    --------------------------------------------------------------------------------------------
    Nice!
 I've marked this task as done:
    	[T][✓] example1
    --------------------------------------------------------------------------------------------

    In this case, I have inputted "done 1".
 The task at list index 1, example1 is marked as done as indicated by the tick(✓).
    4. By inputting "todo x", in this case, "todo something" is inputted.
 The following would be printed out:

    --------------------------------------------------------------------------------------------
    Got it.
 I've added this task:
    	[T][✘] something
    Now you have 4 tasks in the list
    --------------------------------------------------------------------------------------------

+   When a ToDo task is first added into list, it is marked as not done.
    5. By inputting "deadline x by y", in this case, "deadline this thing /by 2019-09-08t1700" is inputted.
 The following would be printed out:

    --------------------------------------------------------------------------------------------
    Got it.
 I've added this task:
    	[D][✘] this thing (by: 8 SEPTEMBER 2019, 1700)
    Now you have 5 tasks in the list
    --------------------------------------------------------------------------------------------

+   When a Deadline task is first added into list, it is marked as not done.
    6. By inputting "event x by y", in this case, "event this thing /by 2016-09-18t1500" is inputted.
 The following would be printed out:

    --------------------------------------------------------------------------------------------
    Got it.
 I've added this task:
    	[E][✘] that thing (at: 18 SEPTEMBER 2016, 1500)
    Now you have 6 tasks in the list
    --------------------------------------------------------------------------------------------

+   When an Event task is first added into list, it is marked as not done.
    7. By inputting "delete x", in this case, "delete 4" is inputted.
 The task at index 4 of the list, something, would be deleted.
 The following would be printed out:

    --------------------------------------------------------------------------------------------
    Noted.
 I've removed this task:
    	[T][✘] something
    Now you have 5 tasks in the list
    --------------------------------------------------------------------------------------------

    8. By inputting "find x", in this case, "find example" is inputted.
 This would search through the task descriptions and look for tasks with "example" in it and their respective index in the list.
 The following would be printed out:

    --------------------------------------------------------------------------------------------
    Here are the matching tasks in your list:
     1.[T][✓] example1
    	2.[E][✘] example2 (at: 24 SEPTEMBER 2020, 2057)
    	3.[D][✘] example3 (by: 24 SEPTEMBER 2020, 2100)
    --------------------------------------------------------------------------------------------

    9. By inputting "save", this saves the current list into file duke.txt.
 If the file has been successfully saved, the following would be printed out:

    --------------------------------------------------------------------------------------------
    The current list has been saved.
    --------------------------------------------------------------------------------------------

    10. By inputting "bye", this saves the current list into file duke.txt and exits the program.
 If the file has been successfully saved and exited, the following would be printed out:

    --------------------------------------------------------------------------------------------
    Bye.
 It was a pleasure serving you.
    The current list has been saved.
    Hope to see you again soon!
    --------------------------------------------------------------------------------------------

    11. Note that the list do not auto-saved to file duke.txt unless command "save" or "bye" is given.

+#### Error when giving command to program
+1. Date-Time error for task type Deadline and Event
+2. Done error
+3. Deadline and Event input format error
+4.
+   1. Error when deleting task in list - case when an index outside list scope
+   2. Error when deleting task in list - case when something not an integer is input

-#### How is the storage file read from and wrote to
+##### How is the storage file read from and wrote to
-1. The format when reading from file and writing to file.
+1. The format when reading from and writing to storage file.
    1. read from
+   The following would be how the duke.txt file will look like:
    T 1 example1
    E 0 example2 | 24 SEPTEMBER 2020, 2057
    D 0 example3 | 24 SEPTEMBER 2020, 2100